Services and Observances

 Rabbi Lotker will also be available by appointment at any time during his monthly visits to meet with individual affiliates.
 If you are interested in meeting with him one-on-one, please contact him directly.

-Rabbi Secher will be returning to conduct our High Holiday services, along with Amber Ikeman.
-All are welcome to attend - no tickets are required.
+Rabbi Allen Secher returned in September 2018 to conduct our High Holiday services, along with Cantorial Soloist Amber Ikeman.
+As always, all are welcome to attend high holiday services - no tickets are required.
+The September 2018 schedule was as follows:

 Selichot - Saturday, September 1st at 7pm